MichaelC1999/DataDock/README.md

 - Creating uniform dispute logic to bring historical data on chain with an optimistic oracle
 - Automated alerts for your Discord server
 - Running your own private automated arbitrage bot on your laptop

-The point of this project is to expose various modular blockchain analysis tools that can be used out of the box, yet allow for expansive customization.

 ## Data Sources